Vilsmeier reagent

 The Vilsmeier reagent is an organic compound with the formula [(CH3)2NCHCl]Cl.
 It is a salt consisting of the N,N-dimethyliminium cation ([(CH3)2N=CHCl]+) and chloride anion.
 Depending on the particular reaction, the anion can vary.
 In typical POCl3-based reactions, the anion is PO2Cl2−.
 The iminium cation [(CH3)2N=CHCl]+ is the reactive component of interest.
 This iminium species is a derivative of the imidoyl chloride CH3N=CHCl.
 Analogues of this particular reagent are generated when tertiary amides other than DMF are treated with POCl3.

 The salt is a white solid that is soluble in polar organic solvents.
-Vilsmeier reagent is the active intermediate in the formylation reactions, the Vilsmeier reaction or Vilsmeier-Haack reaction that use mixtures of dimethylformamide and phosphorus oxychloride to generate the Vilsmeier reagent, which in turn attacks a nucleophilic substrate and eventually hydrolyzes to give formyl.
+Vilsmeier reagent is the active intermediate in the formylation reactions, the Vilsmeier reaction or Vilsmeier-Haack reaction that use mixtures of dimethylformamide and phosphorus oxychloride to generate the Vilsmeier reagent, which in turn is attacked by a nucleophilic substrate and eventually hydrolyzes to give formyl.
 It is a source of "O=CH+".